 Heat transfer printing is exceptionally cheap to start with, as you can make do with any inkjet or laser printer you have at home.

 Besides, you will need the heat transfer paper, the garments you will be decorating, and a heat press, which you can get for around $300 to start with.

 Sublimation printing is more expensive by contrast, although it has reduced in recent years, and the cost of the heat press remains the same.

 A cost-effective option is to invest in a sublimation printing starter kit, which comes with the sublimation printer, the paper, the necessary product designer tool, and a sample set of products to print on.

 With sublimation, the printed design becomes an actual part of the fabric rather than a layer on top, which means you get a superior feel to the garment and unmatched durability.

 With heat transfer printing, you can feel the layer on top, and it can get cracked or faded with multiple washes.
-However, by investing in higher-quality heat transfer papers and an online web2print design tool, you can achieve and sell print items with a softer feel and more durability — relatively quickly.
+However, by investing in higher-quality heat transfer papers and an online web to print designer, you can achieve and sell print items with a softer feel and more durability — relatively quickly.

 3. Types of garments you can make